7 Business Plan Blunders You Need to Avoid

 Far too often, business plans are filled with superlatives, generalizations and over-the-top optimism — guaranteed red flags for a savvy investor who’s expected to put their money on the line.
 A lack of specifics in such a high-stakes transaction will turn off investors in a heartbeat.

 If you’re addressing how you’ll approach a market problem in your business plan, discuss your specific solution(s).
 If you’re making claims, predictions or estimates, support your statements and back them up.
 Detail matters.
 More than you think.

-4. No clear path to “how are you going to sell it?”
+4. No clear path to how you’re going to sell it.

 “If you build it, they will come” may have worked for Kevin Costner in Field of Dreams, but in the real world this kind of magical thinking isn’t going to get you money from investors or banks.
 No matter how good your mousetrap may be, the people with money won’t believe the world will beat a path to your door unless you can prove it.

 Your business plan must clearly — and in enough detail to paint a believable picture — explain exactly how you’re going to reach your target customers to sell your product or service.
 The more well-thought-out your process for this, the more compelling your business plan will be.